The Politics and International Relations Gap Year Course is an academic project for the politicians and leaders of the future.

 - The Politics of Climate Change: Seeking Sustainability in a Divided World

-Using the International Study Centre’s fantastic location, students on the Politics and International Relations Gap Year programme visit the Houses of Parliament in London.
+Using the International Study Centre’s fantastic location, students on the Politics and International Relations programme visit the Houses of Parliament in London.
 Taking a tour around these highly prestigious buildings, students learn about the inner workings of the British political system, as well as visiting the street where the Prime Minister lives: Downing Street.
-This fascinating day out not only develops students’ knowledge within the political realm, but inspires them for the thesis or extended project that they will write in the second half of their term.
+This fascinating day out not only develops students’ knowledge within the political realm, but inspires them for the thesis or extended project that they are working on.

-Why take the Politics and International Relations Gap Year programme?
+Why take the Politics and International Relations Course?